OSGeo/gdal/gdal/doc/source/development/rfc/rfc41_multiple_geometry_fields.rst

-Note: before RFC41, SetGeometry() or SetGeometryDirectly() could work on a feature whose feature definition had a GetGeomType() == wkbNone (which was inconsistant).
+Note: before RFC41, SetGeometry() or SetGeometryDirectly() could work on a feature whose feature definition had a GetGeomType() == wkbNone (which was inconsistent).
 This will be no longer the case since the size of the papoGeometries array is now based on GetGeomFieldCount(), and when GetGeomType() == wkbNone, the geometry field count is 0.
 The VRT and CSV drivers will be fixed to declare their geometry type consistently.